williamgrh/adventofcode/README.md

 # Advent of Code
-Solving http://adventofcode.com puzzles using Node v7.2.
+Solving http://adventofcode.com puzzles using JavaScript.

 To run a solution
 ------